-A popular “did you know?” style assertion holds that penguin mating rituals closely mimic human courtship, in that finding just the right gift is of the utmost importance.
+A popular “Did you know?”-style assertion holds that penguin mating rituals closely mimic human courtship, in that the male’s finding just the right symbolic gift to present to his female of choice is of the utmost importance:

-According to the story (which can be found on amusing, if not very credible, fact-based social media accounts and in the 2007 film Good Luck, Chuck), when male penguins fall in love, they search an entire beach for a “perfect pebble.”
+According to the story (which can be found on multiple amusing, if not very credible, fact-based social media accounts as well in the 2007 film Good Luck, Chuck), when male penguins fall in love, they search an entire beach for the “perfect pebble.”
 (No specific criteria determine what makes a pebble “perfect” by penguin standards, such as size or color.)
-After evaluating every pebble on the beach, the courting male penguin then lays the prize at the feet of his selected mate, a rite that is typically framed as an avian version of the human custom of engagement rings.
+After evaluating every pebble on the beach, the courting male penguin then lays the prize at the feet of his selected mate, a rite that is ypically framed as an avian version of the human custom of engagement rings.

-Marine life theme park franchise SeaWorld maintains a virtual exhibit on penguins, part of which goes into their mating habits.
-While pebbles do get a mention, their perfection has little to do with wooing a mate:
+Marine life theme park franchise SeaWorld maintains a virtual exhibit on penguins, part of which chronicles their mating habits.
+While pebbles do get a mention in that exhibit, it does not describe the stones’ supposed perfection as having much to do with the process of wooing a mate:

 [Adélie penguins] build nests of small stones that they use to line depressions in the ground.
 Some chinstrap and gentoos also construct nests out of stones.
 The stones help keep the eggs above the surface when the rookery floods from melting snow.
 Adélie, gentoo, and chinstrap penguins are known to take stones from other nests.
 A penguin returning to the nest sometimes brings its mate a stone as a courtship gesture … One medium-sized gentoo nest was composed of 1,700 pebbles and 70 molted tail feathers.

-According to SeaWorld, stones and pebbles are about as romantic as stucco or siding to various species of penguin, although they do seem to serve occasionally as a practical gift.
+According to SeaWorld, stones and pebbles are about as romantic as stucco or siding to various species of penguin, although they do seem to serve occasionally as practical gifts.

 Antarctic researcher Guillaume Dargaud (who says that he “lived with penguins for more than a year” but is “no substitute for a real ornithologist”) addressed the rumor on his comprehensive page devoted to Adélie and Emperor penguins.
-Dargaud dismissed the rumor as a myth attached to the nest-building habits of Adélie penguins, opining that the inclusion of pebbles was accurate but that any pebble would suffice for the purposes of mate evaluation:
+Dargaud dismissed the rumor as a myth attached to the nest-building habits of Adélie penguins, opining that the collection of pebbles runs coincident with the mating process, but that any pebble would suffice for the purposes of mate evaluation: